olitrussle/blog/_posts/2017-06-26-meet-the-team-oli.md

 author: Oli West
 date: '2017-06-26 T00:00:00.000Z'
 ---
-Oli joined Trussle in the early days, and has played a key role in transitioning Trussle’s public image from exciting startup to credible industry player.
+Oli joined Trussle in the early days, and has played a key role in transitioning our public image from exciting startup to credible industry player.
 With a background in music, he can often be found managing the office tunes.

 ![Oli Brand and Content Manager at Trussle]({{site.baseurl}}/images/post_images/Oli-Brand-Content-Trussle.JPG)